biojet-enviro/Biojet-Website/src/content/blog/sewage-treatment-methods-india-can-learn.md

 **Brazil** stands at the forefront in utilizing **Upflow Anaerobic Sludge Blanket (UASB)** technology for wastewater management.
 The Betim Central sewage treatment plant, designed to process 514 L/s of influent flow, demonstrates exceptional performance with remarkable removal efficiencies: 94% for BOD, 91% for COD, 92% for total suspended solids, and 72% for ammonia [^8].
 This system combines UASB with activated sludge treatment, creating an effective hybrid approach.

+- **Why UASB is preferred?**:

+    - **Compact design**: Suits Brazil’s often mountainous landscapes and dense urban areas.

+    - **Cost-effective**: Capital costs for building UASB-based WWTPs range widely (R$60 to R$650 per inhabitant), but UASB is consistently favored for its lower investment and operational cost, particularly in small-to-medium municipalities.​

+    - **Climatic advantage**: Brazil’s warm climate enables optimal anaerobic digestion performance and biogas production.

+    - **Simplicity and robustness**: Suitable for a wide range of municipality sizes and effluent flow rates.

 Brazilian pulp and paper industries have likewise embraced UASB reactors since the 1980s, requiring investments of merely 6.8% of annual sales while delivering returns within 6.4 years [^9].
 In Indonesia, three 1.2 m³ UASB units tested in Bandung achieved high treatment efficiencies due to excellent sludge stabilization and retention [^10].

 ### Constructed wetlands in Kenya and Nepal